TonyM1958/HA-FoxESS-Modbus/README.md

 ## Ethernet connection to H1, AC and AIO series inverters
 * Just plug the inverter ethernet port into your network and assign a static IP address.
 Make a note of the IP address.
-* Edit modbusH1.yaml to select the modbus tcp connection
+* Edit modbusH1.yaml to select the modbus tcp connection for H1, AC and AIO inverters.
 * Edit your secrets.yaml file to add the inverter IP address

-## RS485 connection to H1, AC and AIO series inverters (recommended)
+## RS485 connection to H1, AC, AIO and KH series inverters (recommended)
 * Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
 * Edit modbusH1.yaml to select the modbus rtu connection type with RS485 to USB adapter or the modbus tcp connection type for RS485 to Wifi/LAN adapter
 * Edit your secrets.yaml file to add the inverter IP address if required

-## RS485 connection to KH series inverter
+## RS485 connection to H3 series inverter
-* Setup an RS485 to Wifi/LAN adapter connected to your inverter as described in the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
-* Edit modbusH1.yaml to select the modbus tcp connection
+* Edit modbusH3.yaml to select the modbus rtu connection type with RS485 to USB adapter or the modbus tcp connection type for RS485 to Wifi/LAN adapter
-* Edit your secrets.yaml file to add the inverter IP address
+* Edit your secrets.yaml file to add the inverter IP address if required

 ## Home Assistant Installation Steps